zw282/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*
+- I love the concept of having a device that can alert you of the food level in your fridge.
+I love that you considered weight and space issues in your implementation.
+I wish the device was programable so I can set at what percentage the light will be red.
+Xingyu Tao , Sep 7 at 9:47pm

+Hi Zhenghe, Thanks for sharing your design, I really like it.
+I think that it tries to tackle a problem that many people have today which is forgetting to purchase enough food storage before too late.
+Using the light to show is a direct and obvious way convenient for the users to notice.
+Two thing you may need to consider though is that 1) you may need to specify what the 30% actually means, it can be volume or weight, or you can even make it more detailed grouping by categories.
+2) There are people may have different opinion about how full they want their fridge to be, so a bit personalization may make it better.
+Hope these two pieces of advice can help you improve the product.
+And thanks for the great work.
+Jenny Li , Sep 8 at 1:44am

+From the feedback, I found several things that we could improve on our design
+1. Make it programmable so that users could set what exact percentage they hope the device can make the alert.
+Also, some people might have different opinion on. how full they want their fridge to be, so the "green level" should allow personalization as well.
+2. Specify how the sensor works - maybe group into categories what parts use weight and what parts uses volume.

 ## Make it your own